MyMusicCity/MyMusicCity/README.md

-# MyMusicCity 🎵
+# MyMusicCity

-A modern web application for discovering and managing music events in Nashville, built with React, Node.js, and MongoDB.
+A web application for discovering and managing music events in Nashville, built with React, Node.js, and MongoDB.

-## 🎯 Project Overview
+## Project Overview

-MyMusicCity is a comprehensive event management platform that allows users to:
+MyMusicCity is an event management platform that allows users to:
 - Discover upcoming music events in Nashville
 - RSVP to events and manage attendance
 - Comment and interact with other attendees
 - View event details, venues, and dates
 - Authenticate securely with Auth0

-## 🚀 Features
+## Features

 ### Core Functionality
 - **Event Discovery**: Browse curated music events with rich details